-Registering your car in Missouri is a multiple step process that can take days to complete.
-In the St. Louis area, you must get two different vehicle inspections, have proof of insurance and pay your property taxes before registering your car.
-Once you have have all the right documents, you can choose between a one or two year registration.
+Registering your car in Missouri is a multiple-step process that can take days to complete.
+In the St. Louis area, you must get two different vehicle inspections, have proof of insurance, and pay your property taxes before registering your car.
+Once you have have all the right documents, you can choose between a one- or two-year registration.

-Proof of Insurance:
+Pre-Registration: Get Proof of Insurance

 Missouri residents must pay their property taxes or get a waiver before registering their cars.
 For current residents, this usually means hours of searching through files for the receipt they received from the assessor's office.
 New residents will need to get a waiver known as a Statement of Non-Assessment from their county assessor's office.
 This waiver is for anyone who did not owe personal property taxes in Missouri as of January 1st of the previous year.

-Titles for New or Used Cars:
+Titles for Both New and Used Cars

 When you buy a new or used car in Missouri you must also title your car with the state.
 To do this, you need additional documents from the seller of the car.
 If you bought from a private individual, you'll need the title of the car, properly signed over to you.
 If you bought from a car dealership, you'll need a document called a Manufacturer's Statement of Origin.
 In either case, both documents must have the car's mileage listed, or you'll also have to provide an Odometer Disclosure Statement.
 You can print a copy of the ODS form at the Missouri Department of Revenue's website.

 You have 30 days from the date of purchase to title and register your car.
-After that there is a $25 dollar penalty per month up to a maximum of $200.
+After that, there is a $25 dollar penalty per month up to a maximum of $200.